Considering BioMarin Pharmaceutical Inc. (BMRN) as a potential investment: What Should You Do? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 15 when BIENAIME JEAN JACQUES sold 3,000 shares for $95.21 per share.
 The transaction valued at 285,630 led to the insider holds 328,324 shares of the business.

 BIENAIME JEAN JACQUES sold 4,000 shares of BMRN for $379,000 on Aug 12.
 The Chief Executive Officer now owns 331,324 shares after completing the transaction at $94.75 per share.
 On Aug 11, another insider, Ajer Jeffrey Robert, who serves as the EVP, Chief Commercial Officer of the company, sold 3,000 shares for $95.62 each.
 As a result, the insider received 286,860 and left with 44,088 shares of the company.